If you want your shift covered, consider these tips before asking – they might increase your success rate.

 If you can, plan out the time you’ll need off and start asking ahead of time.
 A co-worker is more likely to agree if you ask at least two weeks in advance.
 The theory here is, if you ask a day before or even five days before the time you need off — your co-worker is better able to visualize what they’d rather be doing than work and they’re more likely to say No. If you ask a few weeks in advance, usually people haven’t made plans yet and they can’t envision what they might have going on, so it increases the possibility of them saying Yes.
 And if they do say No, at least you have a few more weeks to find another target.

 Timing is key — if you want a shift covered, you need to consider the person you’re about to ask.
 Consider things like, have they already been working all week?
 Avoid asking at the end of a co-worker’s work week, because at that point they’re exhausted.
 The best time to ask is the first or second day they’re back from a couple days off.
 At this point, your co-worker is hopefully more relaxed and who knows, maybe they need some extra cash after a couple days off so the thought of picking up a shift might be more appealing.

 Offer to swap

 Swapping a shift is usually your best bet and it can be a win-win scenario.
-If you offer to swap shifts, the person you’re asking will feel like they’re getting something out of the trade and you’re not missing out on any income since you’re just switching shifts.
+If you offer to swap shifts, the person you’re asking will also be getting something out of the trade and you’re not missing out on any income since you’re just switching shifts.
 You should consider what day you are asking to swap though; if you want a Monday night off and ask to swap for your co-worker’s Friday night shift, they might be compelled to say No because a Friday shift is more of a money maker than a Monday shift.
 Try letting your co-worker choose what day they’d want you to work for them if they’re willing to pick up your shift.

 Consider who you ask